GluuFederation/docs-gg-prod/docs/source/plugin/gluu-openid-connect-uma-pep.md

 ## Upstream Headers

-When a client has been authenticated, the plugin will append some headers to the request before proxying it to the upstream service to identify the consumer and the end-user in the code:
+When a client has been authenticated, the plugin will append headers to the request before proxying it to the upstream service to identify the request and the end-user.

-1. **X-OpenId-Connect-idtoken**, Base64 encoded ID Token JSON.
-1. **X-OpenId-Connect-userinfo**, Base64 encoded Userinfo JSON.
+Check [here](../common-features/#custom-headers) to setup custom headers.